2023 Night Out in the Parks CALL FOR PROPOSALS

-The Chicago Park District currently seeks proposals from Chicago-based organizations, collectives, and individual artists to participate in the 10th year of the Night Out in the Parks program.
-The season runs from June 1 - December 31, 2022.
-Proposals are due by midnight Wednesday, December 8, 2021, for 2022 season consideration.
+The Chicago Park District currently seeks proposals from Chicago-based organizations, collectives, and individual artists to participate in the 11th season of Night Out in the Parks.
+The season runs from June 1 - December 31, 2023.
+Proposals are due by 11:59 pm Sunday, December 11, 2022, for 2023 season consideration.

 1. What Is Night Out in the Parks (NOITP)?

-Night Out in the Parks draws upon the expertise of community members and park staff, as well as arts programmers and cultural producers to curate work that reflects the lives and experiences of Chicago’s citizens.
+Night Out in the Parks draws upon the expertise of artists, community members and park staff, as well as arts programmers and cultural producers to curate work that reflects the lives and experiences of Chicago’s citizens.
 Collectively we strive to curate a season of partnerships that enhance quality of life across Chicago by amplifying artistic and cultural vibrancy in every neighborhood.
-Our programs aim to support artists, facilitate community-based partnerships and programs, cultivate civic engagement, and ensure equity in access to the arts for all Chicagoans.

 2. What Are the Goals of Night Out in the Parks?